European shares rise after China rebound and glimmer of hope on Greece

 "In itself, the crash of the Chinese stock market is not that dangerous for the foreign stock exchanges.
 But if the Chinese government does not succeed in stabilising the stock market, this could slow down economic growth in the country and this of course would be a bad thing for the rest of the world," Koen De Leus, senior economist at KBC in Brussels, said.

-Among mid caps, Finnish pharmaceutical company Orion jumped nearly 11 percent, the best performer in percentage terms, after raising its 2015 profit forecast.
+Among mid caps, Finnish pharmaceutical company Orion jumped 10.5 percent, the best performer in percentage terms, after raising its 2015 profit forecast.

-The world's largest listed hedge fund company, Man Group , climbed 5.9 percent.
+The world's largest listed hedge fund company, Man Group , jumped about 6 percent.
 Traders and analysts attributed the rally to data showing a slight rise in the performance of Man Group's AHL funds and the fact that its funds may have benefited from a commodity price recovery, among other factors.

 Europe bourses in 2015: link.reuters.com/pap87v